inspec/inspec/docs/dev/compliance.md

 #### login code trace

-Thor code in `lib/cli.rb` stores the passed-in server URL in the config object, then passes everything to `InspecPlugins::Compliance::API.login`.
+Thor code in `lib/cli.rb` stores the passed-in server URL in the config object, and then passes everything to `InspecPlugins::Compliance::API.login`.
 That class method is actually defined in `lib/api/login.rb` and is quite large because it immediately conditionalizes on supporting three products - Compliance, A1, and A2.

 Next, the options passed in are lightly validated.
 A config object is created and the creds are stored, then saved to disk as JSON.